joshkel/lua-presentation/notes.md

 World of Warcraft is the best known - a good part of the UI is implemented in Lua, allowing players to create various UI add-ons and customizations

 A *lot* of games over the last almost 20 years...
+(Wikipedia lists over 150)

 ## Game engines